 The rescue manager would similarly take as input a list of agents and a set of injured with associated types and deadlines, and output a set of agent-action pairs when agents became idle.
 We used a simple reactive planner with a handful of simple heuristics to determine when to wait for an agent to help load a critically injured (which requires two agents to be present simultaneously) and when to take a serious (which could be done by one agent).
-This also can be formulated as a generic problem consisting of a set of tasks with associated deadlines and durations and the tasks can be either a singleton action or require synchronized actions by two different agents.
+This also can be formulated as a generic problem consisting of a set of tasks with associated deadlines and durations.
+The tasks can be either a singleton action or require synchronized actions by two different agents.
 The rules were variations of: "If an agent is on the way and it will arrive later than the duration of the singleton action, perform the singleton action and return to the site, otherwise, wait for the agent."

-The variations were due to the constraints placed on the rescue task and the number of agents available to do the rescues.
+For either manager, one could, in theory, use an MDP or STN-based approach if it yielded a solution within the limits of bounded rationality in the domain at hand.
 The general philosophy of the STaC approach to guidance, its execution and sandbox reasoning is to create a generic framework for human strategic input to decompose a very difficult problem into smaller problems that can be solved in isolation with automated tools created to solve large classes of task structures that appear in the guidance.
 Our system was completely unaware of any semantics of the field exercise, and a similar approach could be used in a completely different domain.